Silk-Dev/.github/profile/README.md

 #### 👉️ Should I be familiar with the technical details to work with you?

-Therefore, you just have to focus on your needs, and we will help you make them a reality.
+You just have to focus on your needs, and we will help you make them a reality.

 #### 👉️ Do you provide product support services after the app development is complete?